-- What’s my overall return, and what impact are dividends having on my performance?
+- What impact are dividends having on my performance?

-Looking at that table, I have no idea!
+Looking at that report, I have no idea!

 Speaking of dividends, my broker provides a transaction history which outlines the dividend income I’ve made on my investments.
 Here’s a snippet of that report:

 In my case, I’ve opted-in to a dividend reinvestment plan (DRIP/DRP) which allows me to purchase shares using the dividend income I’ve made off my investments.
 I’m therefore buying additional shares at “no cost”, ie: I’m adding shares to my account without having to spend outside money and I’m not paying brokerage fees to acquire them.
 This factors into my performance, and yet because of my broker’s limited reporting, I have no idea how much.

 Regardless of whether I’m reinvesting my dividends or not, the obvious issue is that there’s no running total of these dividends on the report (or anywhere in my broker’s client portal, for that matter).
 There’s no way to see how much income I’ve made from dividends, let alone understand the impact they're having (percentage-wise) on my total performance.

 In the current investment landscape of low-returns, it’s really important to keep track of things that eat into your performance.
 One such component is the brokerage fees you pay to buy or sell investments.
 A $10 brokerage fee on a $1000 trade might only take 1% out of your actual returns, but it can really start to add up, especially if you’re a habitual trader.
 And unfortunately -- you guessed it -- most brokers don’t factor brokerage fees into their performance figures.